Our Partners

 What?

 Inspiring people to consider the joy of getting involved in fostering and adoption.
-There are over 600 children in the care system in Nottingham and the Church has an incredible opportunity to play our part in bringing transformation to these young lives.
+There are over 1500 children in the care system in Nottinghamshire and the Church has an incredible opportunity to play our part in bringing transformation to these young lives.
 The 100 Homes Campaign is a city wide, church led initiative in partnership with Nottingham City Council, working together to recruit 100 new foster families.

 When?